Do I Need to Winterize My Pool? Complete Regional Guide 2024

 Final Protection Steps

-- Add Winter Chemicals: Add algaecide (follow label directions, typically 1 quart per 20,000 gallons) and winterizing chemical kit
+- Add Winter Chemicals: Add algaecide (follow manufacturer label directions as dosage varies by algaecide type and concentration) and winterizing chemical kit

 - Install Winter Cover: Use a solid safety cover or heavy-duty winter cover secured properly